 Once you choose the base, you need to decide on the spice blend for your sausages.
 Some people like sage, others like maple and still others (including me) prefer spicy Spanish and Italian flavors.
-To make sage sausages (similar to breakfast sausages), combine dried sage, allspice, marjoram, red pepper flakes, fennel, salt, pepper and brown sugar.
+To make sage sausages (similar to breakfast sausages), combine dried sage, allspice, marjoram, red pepper flakes, fennel, salt, pepper, and brown sugar.
 For maple sausage, use dried sage, dry mustard, fennel, salt, pepper and real maple syrup.
 You can also add in pieces of apple by pulsing the sausage mixture in a food processor.
 For the spicy kick of Mexican chorizo sausage, combine ground cumin, ancho chile powder, cayenne, onion, paprika, oregano, salt, pepper and red wine vinegar.
 Andouille sausage flavors include garlic, salt, pepper, cayenne, chile powder, thyme, allspice, paprika, mace, bay and sage.
-My blend for spicy Italian sausage combines garlic, fennel, paprika, smoked paprika, red pepper flakes, oregano, salt, pepper and allspice.
+My blend for spicy Italian sausage combines garlic, fennel, paprika, smoked paprika, red pepper flakes, oregano, salt, pepper, and allspice.
+And these Red Bean Sausages use garlic powder, fennel, sweet and smoked paprika, oregano, sage, thyme, allspice, and chipotle powder.
 Again, experiment with different spice blends and learn which flavor profiles you like best.

 3. Add Umami